eslint/eslint/docs/rules/no-template-curly-in-string.md

 ## Rule Details

 This rule aims to warn when a regular string contains what looks like a template literal placeholder.
-It will warn when it finds a string containing the template literal place holder (`${something}`) that uses either `"` or `'` for the quotes.
+It will warn when it finds a string containing the template literal placeholder (`${something}`) that uses either `"` or `'` for the quotes.

 ## Examples